 Which of the following is a feature of the Policy of Subsidiary Alliance of British India? |

-disbanding of military force allow the British to position their troops within the kingdom act in accordance with the advice of the British Resident who was now to be attached to the court.
-All of the above |
+Disbanding of military force Allow the British to position their troops within the kingdom Act by the advice of the British Resident who was now to be attached to the court All of the above |

 All of the above |

-By the terms of this alliance the Nawab had to disband his military force, allow the British to position their troops within the kingdom, and act in accordance with the advice of the British Resident who was now to be attached to the court.
+Subsidiary Alliance: Subsidiary Alliance and Awadh: In 1851 Governor General Lord Dalhousie described the kingdom of Awadh as “a cherry that will drop into our mouth one day”.
+Five years later, in 1856, the kingdom was formally annexed to the British Empire.
+The conquest happened in stages.
+The Subsidiary Alliance had been imposed on Awadh in 1801 by Lord Wellesley.
+By the terms of this alliance, the Nawab had to disband his military force, allow the British to position their troops within the kingdom, and act in accordance with the advice of the British Resident who was now to be attached to the court.
 Deprived of his armed forces, the Nawab became increasingly dependent on the British to maintain law and order within the kingdom.
 He could no longer assert control over the rebellious chiefs and taluqdars. |